 More advanced implementations may:

-In this demonstration, DNS cookies are calculated in your browser and are not logged.
+In this demonstration, DNS cookies are not logged.